 Now was the hard part.
 Escalating.
 I spent a couple of hours enumerating and looking for a path to privesc, but I finally got it around 2200!
 That’s it!
 70 points, I officially have enough points to pass my OSCP and the pressure is off.

 I spent the next hour banging away at the 10 point box.
 I was so dumb.
 I should have gotten this one immediately, but the stress of the test can get to you.
 Anyways, in around an hour I had obtained administrative privileges.
 It was a very simple path.

 Going for gold, I switched back over to the last 20 point box around 1100.
 This box required me to go outside of my normal process, but it was nothing I hadn’t seen in the labs.
 So I guess my process was slightly off.
 It took about an hour to find my foothold on the box, and another hour to escalate.
 After 17 gruesome hours there I was.
 100 points in the bag, screenshots galore, and some writing to do.

 I did a quick take on my exam report that was due the next day, and got to bed around 0400.
 I’d call that a successful day.

 Throughout my life few things have given me the sense of accomplishment, pride, and confidence that successfully completing the OSCP did.
 I was able to see massive improvements in my penetration testing knowledge not only in theory, but also in practice.
 This course gave me the credentials I needed to break into working with the penetration testing team I do development for.
 It also gave me the confidence I needed to successfully complete penetration tests as part of a team.
 By no means have I hit a point where I can sit back and coast.
 However, I’ve proven to myself and my colleagues that I have the mindset and determination needed to be a professional penetration tester.
-I hope you’ve enjoyed my review of the PWK course and the OSCP exam.
+If you’ve enjoyed my review of the PWK course and the OSCP exam, feel free to check out my review of the OSCE as well!
 Until next time, Happy Hacking!